quintilesims/layer0/docs-src/docs/reference/cli.md

 !!! note "Windows Environments"
         Windows containers are still in beta.
 You can view the documented caveats with ECS [here](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_Windows.html#windows_caveats).
-When creating Windows environment in Layer0, the root volume sizes for instances are 200GiB to accommodate the large size of windows containers.
+When creating Windows environments in Layer0, the root volume sizes for instances are 200GiB to accommodate the large size of the containers.
-Due to their large size, it can take as long as 45 minutes for a Windows container to come online.
+It can take as long as 45 minutes for a new windows container to come online.

 ### environment delete
 Use the **delete** subcommand to delete an existing Layer0 environment.